 Inexpensive devices like this Non-Contact Voltage Tester from Klein Tools provide visual and audible warnings when voltage is detected in an outlet.
 It’s available for around $20, and there’s an updated NCVT-3 model equipped with a flashlight that can be had for under $25.

-Once you have the voltage tester to hand, test it on a socket that you know is live so you can be sure it’s working.
+Once you have the voltage tester in hand, test it on a socket you know is live so you can be sure it’s working.

 Once you’ve decided on the outlet you wish to replace, head to your home’s electrical panel.
 Switch off the power to the room/outlet you’re replacing or, to be sure no electricity is flowing, turn off the electricity completely.

 Step 4: Remove the existing wall plate and outlet